AshaEswarappa/CarND-Path-Planning-Project/Path_Planner_Model_Documentation.md

 A brief overview of how components in each layer works, together to build an autonomous vehicle is described in the next section.

-Motion Control: Responsible for moving the car and following a reference trajectory as closely as possible my meeting the speed and lateral distance constraints
+Motion Control: Responsible for moving the car and following a reference trajectory as closely as possible by meeting the speed and lateral distance constraints

 Sensor Fusion: If the vehicle has more than one sensor like camera, LIDAR or radar, then those outputs are merged in this component to get the perception details